-Prerequisite: Grade of "C" or better in MATH 135 or equivalent, satisfactory math placement test score or consent of instructor.
+Prerequisite: Grade of "B" or better in MATH 103, "C" or better in MATH 135 or equivalent, satisfactory math placement test score or consent of instructor.

-- Understand and use the intuitive definition of limits and apply them in limit calculations and in determining continuity. - Demonstrate proficiency in determining derivatives and apply different interpretations of the derivative. - · Utilize precise mathematical language and symbols to effectively communicate mathematics in written and/or oral - Use calculus techniques to analyze and solve applied problems. - Use derivatives to analyze graphs and sketch graphs. - Demonstrate proficiency in determining antiderivatives and integrals. - · Utilize integration in applied problems. - Utilize techniques of differentiation with functions of several variables.
+- Understand and use the intuitive definition of limits and apply them in limit calculations and in determining continuity. - Demonstrate proficiency in determining derivatives and apply different interpretations of the derivative. - Utilize precise mathematical language and symbols to effectively communicate mathematics in written and/or oral form. - $\bullet \quad Use calculus techniques to analyze and solve applied problems.\\$ - Use derivatives to analyze graphs and sketch graphs. - Demonstrate proficiency in determining antiderivatives and integrals. - · Utilize integration in applied problems. - Utilize techniques of differentiation with functions of several variables.